 Products made as demonstrations in the shops as part of the Museum's programs are often available in the museum's gift store, along with community made items & souvenirs.

 Generations of families in the New Ross area were educated in this one-roomed school.
 It was moved from the community to this site.
 This is a schoolhouse from the early 1900's.
-Visitors can write on old slate boards and get a feeling of going to school in a small rural community.
 It is very different than the mega schools of today.

 Ross Barn (1893)

 This is believed to be the second barn on the property and houses our heritage animals.
 Our oxen reside here, along with Berkshire pigs, Canadian Horses and, of course, the family milk cow.
-At 4:30PM every day, visitors can try their hand at milking a cow.
+At 4:30PM every day, visitors can watch a cow being milked.
 The upper level of the Barn houses one of Canada's most impressive plough displays.

 Farm Workshop (1870)